Second Universal of the Ukrainian Central Rada: Description

 According to the Universal, the Provisional Government recognized Ukraine's right to autonomy, and the UCR and the General Secretariat recognized public authorities in Ukraine.
 Instead, the UCR was forced to agree that the question of the form of autonomy would be finally resolved by the All-Russian Constituent Assembly and to recognize that Ukraine did not claim full state independence.
 The Central Council accepted the conditions of the Provisional Government to expand its membership at the expense of representatives of national minorities of Ukraine.
 It undertook to draft laws on Ukrainian autonomy for consideration by the Constituent Assembly of Russia.
 In fact, the territory of the autonomous Ukrainian People's Republic included the territories of Kyiv, Podil, Volyn, Chernihiv, and Poltava Governorates.
 As for the army, the Universal states:

 II Universal is ambiguously perceived by Ukrainians.
 Many of them regarded him as a betrayal, calling him "the second Pereyaslav."
 Mykola Mikhnovskyi, the leader of the Ukrainian nationalists, sharply, partly fair, criticized him.
 The Russians benefited more from the Ukrainian-Russian treaty (namely, the Universal in combination with the Declaration of the Provisional Government).
 Recognizing the right of Ukrainians to autonomy, the Provisional Government did not give them anything more than what they had already gained without his blessing.
 Thus, in particular, she assured that she was determined "against the intentions of the unauthorized exercise of Ukraine's autonomy" to convene the Constituent Assembly.
-Thus, in particular, she assured that she was determined "against the intentions of unauthorized implementation of the autonomy of Ukraine" to convene the Constituent Assembly.
 In addition, the UCR voluntarily gave the Provisional Government the right to approve members of the Ukrainian General Secretariat, which previously belonged to it.
 Thus, in the political sense, it was a step backwards in the development of the Ukrainian revolution.
 At the same time, it was a compromise.